retrowars/retrowars-servers/README.md

 ```
 #!/bin/bash
+@
+# Makes sure the retrowars process is always running by regularly running this script.
+# If it is already running, this script will do nothing.
+#
 # https://stackoverflow.com/a/911146/2391921
-# Makes sure the retrowars process is always running.
+#

 if ps ax | grep -v grep | grep retrowars-server.jar > /dev/null
 then